 ...Emergency Ice is becoming a regular stop for me.
 And frankly, it's a welcome break from my hectic day.
 The front desk lady is always super nice (although she's often crazy busy).
 The guys in the back are extra helpful, and I'm even to the point where I can just walk into the back with my coolers and chat with the staff while I wait for my order.

 Contributions totaled $837 as of 9.8.19; that is ONE day after the original post, FOUR days after my interaction with this man.

-I'd hoped that I could ask a few friends for $12 and impact 10, maybe even 20 people.
-SEVENTY people will walk into Emergency Ice, with their very large, very clean cooler.
+I'd hoped that I could ask a few friends for $12 and impact TEN, maybe even TWENTY people.
+SEVENTY people will walk into Emergency Ice, with their very large, very clean coolers.
 And they will walk out knowing one more person is in their corner.

 Read the complete narrative and responses here.

 If you've ever worked near me, you know I highly encourage/value flirting.
 I'd argue any day that flirting is just as important as ambiance, polished glassware, and possibly even proper garnish (but that's a different blog about foreplay).

 When I bring this up I inevitably get an upturned eyebrow from at least one rigid, rule-bound person.

 And I say: "You can flirt with anyone."

 I contend: "It doesn't have to be sexual."

 I persist: "Last week I flirted with a baby at Target."